CAT Eligibility Criteria 2026, Check Eligibility Across Categories

 Age LimitNo age limit

-No. of CAT Attempts AllowedNo limits on CAT attempts
+No. of CAT Attempts AllowedNo limits on giving CAT attempts

-If you are a final year student and confused about – “Whether you are eligible to sit in a CAT exam or not?” then here is a complete explanation about your query.
+If you are a final-year student and confused about whether you are eligible to sit for a CAT exam or not, then here is a complete explanation about your query.

-Answer – The candidates are eligible to sit for the CAT exam in their final year under conditions where they have to provide the order of proof from institute authorities during the admission process.
+The candidates who are eligible to sit for the CAT exam in their final year under conditions where they have to provide the order of proof from the principal/registrar from their university or institution during the admission process.

 CAT Eligibility Criteria for Working Professionals

-• The working professional must hold a bachelor’s degree of a minimum 3-year tenure in any discipline from a recognized university.
+1. The working professional must hold a bachelor’s degree with a minimum 3-year tenure in any discipline from a recognised university.

-• The minimum marks required for the working professionals belong to General, EWS, and OBC candidates are 50% marks or equivalent CGPA; for SC, ST, and PwD candidates, it is 45% marks or equivalent CGPA.
+2. The minimum marks required for the working professionals belonging to the General, EWS, and OBC categories are 50% marks or equivalent CGPA; for SC, ST, and PwD candidates, they are 45% marks or equivalent CGPA.

-• Working professionals must hold degrees awarded by universities or institutes recognized by the Ministry of Education, Government of India, or equivalent bodies like UGC/AICTE.
+3. Working professionals must hold degrees awarded by universities or institutes recognised by the Ministry of Education, Government of India, or equivalent bodies like the UGC/AICTE.

-The CAT exam eligibility is an important criteria that the candidate must fulfill in order to be a part of the entrance test.
-They should read the official notification PDF which is used to determine whether they meet the basic requirements to appear in the Common Admission Test.
-This section covers the detailed breakdown of components like academic qualification, final year student eligibility to sit for the examination, “Do Age limit is an important factor to cover as CAT eligibility Criteria?“, important documents required for the verification purpose, and most importantly “Do candidates with backlogs appear for the Common Admission Test?”.
+The CAT exam eligibility is an important criterion that the candidate must fulfil in order to be a part of the entrance test.
+They should read the official notification PDF, which is used to determine whether they meet the basic requirements to appear in the Common Admission Test.
+This section covers the detailed breakdown of components like academic qualification, final-year student eligibility to sit for the examination (“Is age limit an important factor to cover as CAT eligibility criteria?”), important documents required for the verification purpose, and, most importantly, “Do candidates with backlogs appear for the Common Admission Test?”
 Let’s discuss these important components in a detailed manner.

 CAT Eligibility Criteria: Academic Qualification

-• A candidate must hold a bachelor’s degree of a minimum of 3 years in any discipline from a recognized university.
+• A candidate must hold a bachelor’s degree of a minimum of 3 years in any discipline from a recognised university.

-• The minimum marks required for General, EWS, and OBC candidates are 50% marks or equivalent CGPA; for SC, ST, and PwD candidates, it is 45% marks or equivalent CGPA.
+• The minimum marks required for General, EWS, and OBC candidates are 50% marks or equivalent CGPA; for SC, ST, and PwD candidates, they are 45% marks or equivalent CGPA.

-• Candidates must hold degrees awarded by universities recognized by the Ministry of Education, Government of India, or equivalent bodies like UGC/AICTE.
+• Candidates must hold degrees awarded by universities recognised by the Ministry of Education, Government of India, or equivalent bodies like UGC/AICTE.

 CAT Eligibility Criteria: Professional Degree Holders

-Candidates who have completed professional courses such as Chartered Accountant (CA), Company Secretary (CS), and Cost Accountant (ICWA) are also eligible to appear for CAT 2026, provided they have scored the minimum percentage required (50% for General/EWS/OBC and 45% for SC/ST/PwD).
+Candidates who have completed professional courses such as Chartered Accountant (CA), Company Secretary (CS), and Cost Accountant (ICWA) are also eligible to appear for the CAT exam, provided they have scored the minimum percentage required, which is 50% marks or equivalent CGPA for General/EWS/OBC category students and 45% marks or equivalent CGPA for SC/ST/PwD category students.

-There is no upper or lower age limit for appearing in CAT 2026.
-As long as you meet the academic qualifications, you can appear for the exam – whether you are a graduate, a working professional, or someone returning to academics after a gap.
-The table mentioned below covers the CAT age criteria for lower age limit and upper age limit.
+There is no upper or lower age limit for appearing in the CAT exam.
+As long as you meet the academic qualifications, you can appear for the exam, whether you are a graduate, a working professional, or someone returning to academics after a gap.
+The table mentioned below covers the CAT age criteria for the lower age limit and upper age limit.

 CAT Age Criteria 2026

-Talking about the age criteria to sit for the CAT exam is not applicable for both lower age limit and upper age limit.
+Talking about the age criteria to sit for the CAT exam is not applicable for either the lower age limit or the upper age limit.
+This is one of the common queries majorly asked by students and working professionals based on the CAT eligibility criteria.

 Age LimitCAT Criteria